ahmetonat/STM32F10X-GCC-Encoder/README.md

 Rotary volume encoders are widely used.
 This example shows how they can be connected to the STM32F10x.

 Encoder is connected to port GPIOA
-PinA: PA0 //Pulse A
+PinA: PA0 Pulse A
-PinB: PA1 //Pulse B
+PinB: PA1 Pulse B
-PinC: PA3 //Click press
+PinC: PA3 Click press

 You can connect to other pins on port A, simply modify the #defines at the top of encoder.h.
 You can also connect to other GPIO pins, by doing a bit more surgery on the GPIO setup function: init_ENC_GPIO().